Vulvovaginal Diseases at a Glance

 The warm moist environment of the vulva often alters disease morphology or symptomatology.
 For example, usually scaling dermatoses may lack clinically obvious scale, and in diseases that usually exhibit well-demarcated plaques, the lesions may be less distinct.
 In addition, diseases that normally do not produce scarring of keratinized skin or oral mucosa can induce resorption of the labia minora, narrowing of the introitus, and scarring of the clitoral hood.
 Vulvar scarring can occur from any inflammatory condition.4

 When examining the vulva, it is important to make sure there are no physical abnormalities, particularly, that all normal anatomy is present.
 Using a diagram can help and this also can be shared for patient education (Fig. 78-1).
 Unimpressive physical findings are sometimes associated with severe itching and vulvar pain.
 Lichenification manifested only by a slight change in texture can present with severe pruritus deserving of and responsive to aggressive therapy.
-Finally, a complete mucocutaneous examination is crucial, because extragenital ...
+Finally, a complete mucocutaneous examination is crucial, because extragenital findings can ...